 This Learning Programme consists of 400 play-based activities each year for each age group from 2 to 5 years (1,200 activities in total).

 Two directed activities are implemented with the children in the pre-school each day, structured over a 40-week school year.
 Available in English and Afrikaans.

 These playgroups are made up of small groups of children of any age from 3 months to 5 years.

 This Learning Programme consists of 75 activities for each age group (375 activities in total).
 One directed play-based activity is implemented with the children in the playgroup each day, repeated three times during a year.
 Available in English.

 Early Childhood Stimulation Programme for 0–2-Year-Olds

-This Learning Programme was developed for babies and toddlers aged 3 months to 2 years who are in small groups with caregivers at pre-schools, or at home without other children their age.
+This Learning Programme was developed for babies and toddlers aged 3 months to 2 years who are in small groups with caregivers at pre-schools, or at home.

 Activities are sensory-based (visual, auditory, tactile, olfactory, vestibular system and proprioception).
 These sensory building blocks form the foundation for milestones that build on one another over the next five years of a child’s life.